 Each year, the Lewis Center selects an ecumenical group of outstanding young clergy to be part of a learning community that meets together three times over the course of a year for four-day meetings (Monday – Thursday), generally held in a hotel or conference center.
 Each cohort engages in a learning agenda facilitated by the staff of the Lewis Center for Church Leadership.
-Group activities include presentations on leadership themes; group discussion; spiritual formation activities; site visits; and the use of leadership assessment instruments.
-Fellows prepare in advance through assigned reading and occasionally through the completion of assessment instruments or data collection tasks.
+Group activities include presentations on leadership themes; group discussion; site visits; the use of a leadership assessment instrument, and worship.
+Fellows prepare in advance through assigned reading and occasionally through the completion of additional pre-work.

 Two units of Continuing Education Credit (2 CEUs) are issued for each of the three gatherings.

 - Are motivated by a desire to be fruitful in ministry by developing their personal leadership